oszymorek/bank_account/README.md

 ## Project #8 - Simple Bank Application

-A simple App to quiz you on your React knowledge.

 <strong>Creation Process</strong> </br>
 <strong>Initialising the project:</strong> I used create-react-app to create the basic structure of the project.</br>
 <strong>Component creation:</strong> Each section of the page was implemented as a separate React component.</br>